CIRALabs/high-assurance-dids-with-dns/draft-ietf-high-assurance-dids-with-dns.md

 --- abstract

 This document outlines a method for improving the authenticity, discoverability, and portability of Decentralized Identifiers (DIDs) by utilizing the current DNS infrastructure and its technologies.
-This method offers a straightforward procedure for a verifier to cryptographically authenticate a DID using data stored in the DNS, separate from the DID document.
+This method offers a straightforward procedure for a verifier to cryptographically cross-validate a DID using data stored in the DNS, separate from the DID document.

 --- middle